carpentries/lesson-development-training/CONTRIBUTING.md

 Each lesson has a team of maintainers who review issues and pull requests or encourage others to do so.
 The maintainers are community volunteers, and have final say over what gets merged into the lesson.

+#### Merging Policy

+Pull requests made to the default branch of this repository (from which the lesson site is built) can only be merged after at least one approving review from a Maintainer.
+Any Maintainer can merge a pull request that has received at least one approval, but they may prefer to wait for further input from others before merging.

 ### Other Resources